Tingchiachi/RAG-PDF-Bot/README.md

 1. PDF documents should be placed in the `pdf document/` directory.
 They will be automatically vectorized on Qdrant.

-2. Run the service with Docker Compose:
-(all Python packages are pre-installed in Docker)
+2. Run the service with Docker Compose (all Python packages are pre-installed in Docker) :

 ```sh
 docker compose up --build
 ```

-3. You will see a public ngrok URL printed in the terminal:
+3. You will see a public ngrok URL printed in the terminal :
 ```sh
 Ngrok Public URL (for LINE Webhook): https://abcd1234.ngrok-free.app/callback
 ```